-The primary objective of our research was to test the generalisability of our model in predicting human response patterns within survey data, that is, empirical item and scale correlations, as well as scale reliabilities.
+The primary objective of our research is to test the generalisability of our model in predicting human response patterns within survey data, that is, empirical item and scale correlations, as well as scale reliabilities.
 Our model's initial training data and our holdout represent a limited subset of the broader universe of survey items, with a skew towards personality psychology.
 We designed our validation study to challenge the model's capabilities by sampling from a more varied array of psychological measures.
-We have collected empirical data from a large online sample of English-speaking US Americans, similar to most of the studies in our training data.
-Participants processed the scales in random order, with item order randomised in each scale.
-While we anticipated a modest reduction in effect size during Stage 2 compared to the outcomes observed in the pilot study, we expected that the LLM-based synthetic estimates would still be sufficiently accurate to be useful.
+We plan to collect empirical data from a large online sample of English-speaking US Americans, similar to most of the studies in our training data.
+Participants will fill out the scales in random order, with item order randomised in each scale.
+While we anticipate a modest reduction in effect size during Stage 2 compared to the outcomes observed in the pilot study, we expect that the LLM-based synthetic estimates will still be sufficiently accurate to be useful.
 We present a Design Table summarising our methods and benchmarks.